Friday, April 11, 2025

 In this, I am also humbly relearning lessons I thought I knew, thought I remembered... that I have the power to take dominion over my own thoughts.
 I don't have to keep going 'round and 'round with the same thoughts, the same images.
 And I can cast all my cares (including the cares for others) on the One who is greater than myself.
 I can remind myself of those words in the New Testament, "Be anxious for nothing" - I like to turn nothing into two words "no thing", not a single thing am I to be anxious about if I turn my thoughts towards the God of this universe.
 How many times have I reminded myself of that.
 Here I am practicing it again and again.
 For only then can I turn my thoughts towards my work, my writing, and my caring for the people I CAN do something for.
 I must learn to leave the rest in God's care.
 What else can we do?

 And, as a follower of Jesus, I do have that hope and belief, if we ask for grace, He will sustain us in good times and terrible times.
 And whether we go through them intact or whether we succumb, He is still with us.
 So, we carry on.
-We ask for grace to care for our families, we write our blog posts about beauty and home and books, we help out where we can, and we leave the rest with God.
-Remembering He's got helpers all around the world to help carry the load, to help those we cannot help.
+We ask for grace to care for our families, we write our blog posts about beauty and home and books, we help out where we can.
+All the while reminding ourselves He's got helpers all around the world to help carry the load, to help those we cannot help.

 Wishing you a beautiful grace-filled weekend,